liquidcronos/rogata_engine/docs/source/how_it_works.rst

 .. note::
    The ROS communication interface is very versatile and allows the engine to interface not only with Python scripts but als C++ programms.
-   However it is also a bit cumbersome to use
+   However it is also a bit cumbersome to use.
    For this reason the :py:class:`rogata_library.rogata_helper` class can be initialized at the start of any python script.
 It directly implements the service setup and abstracts it using simple class functions